WHAT IS JOHN AND KYLE?

 A MOVIE THEATER

 JOHN AND KYLE attempt to sneak candy into a movie theater, which quickly evolves into an Ocean’s 11-style heist.
 Meanwhile, Mark, jobless, and with his mother Candice on his case, opts to spend his day oh-so-generously helping the new girl Megan move in across the hall.
-Despite working at a hardware store, Megan likes to invent things, such as a Coldilocks (a microwave, but for cold).
+On top of majoring in engineering, Megan likes to invent things, such as a Bluetooth device John and Kyle end up using in their scheme.

-When Megan accepts John and Kyle’s invite to join them at the movies, Mark reluctantly goes along in an attempt to turn the night into a romantic date with her.
-John and Kyle rope Candice into their plan as the driver, and their heist climaxes with the boys feasting on candy in the theater, Mark accidentally planting a smooch on his mother, and Megan starting to feel at home by joining in on John and Kyle’s future adventures.
+With Megan and Mark going to the Hellraiser (the horror movie fundraiser Candice is putting on), John and Kyle’s heist climaxes with the boys feasting on candy in the theater, Mark accidentally planting a smooch on his mother, and Megan starting to feel at home by joining in on John and Kyle’s future adventures.

 Commit A Crime